vlingo/xoom-schemata/README.md

 Run the full build using `mvn clean package -Pfrontend`.

+:warning: Make sure you are using a Java 8 JDK.

 Afterwards, you can build the docker container with `docker build . -t vlingo/vlingo-schemata`.

 CI build runs on CircleCI: https://circleci.com/gh/vlingo/vlingo-schemata/.